-Benessere Vineyards is located at the end of the quiet and peaceful Big Tree Road, just north of Lodi Lane and the town of St. Helena.
-The original winery on the property was called Charles F. Shaw, founded by former banker Charles and his wife at the time Lucy.
-Their first vintage was produced in 1978.
+The Shaws first vintage was produced in 1978, 500 gallons of Napa Gamay produced at Sterling Vineyards that year by winemaker Ric Forman.
+Their primary focus was producing a true Beaujolais-style wine from California grapes.
+After several years Shaw diversified his wine production but ultimately wasn’t able to turn his winery into a successful financial operation.
 In 1991 facing bankruptcy and finalizing a divorce, the physical winery and property was sold to new owners who renamed it to Bella Luna.
 But the story gets much more intriguing.
-Charles sold the label, his namesake, Charles Shaw separately to Bronco Wine Company (owned by Fred Franzia).
+In 1995, the label, his namesake, Charles Shaw was sold separately, brokered by winemaker Tom Eddy to Fred Franzia, the owner of Bronco Wine Company.
+Charles Shaw was not involved or privy to this transaction at the time.
 Franzia then turned this label into a mass marketed wine sold through a partnership with Trader Joes for $1.99 at the time, simply known as Two Buck Chuck.
 We have read that over 1 billion bottles of this wine brand have sold to date.

-Founders of Benessere Vineyards John and Ellen Benish are from Chicago – John founded Cook-Illinois Corporation, school transportation company which has since become one of the most successful companies of its kind in the country (transporting some 200,000 students in the Chicago area to school every day).
-John passed away in October 2018 – we are truly sorry we never had a chance to meet him as he and Ellen were rarely in the Napa Valley.
+Founders of Benessere Vineyards John and Ellen Benish are from Chicago.
+John founded Cook-Illinois Corporation, school transportation company which has since become one of the most successful companies of its kind in the country (transporting some 200,000 students in the Chicago area to school every day).
+John passed away in October 2018; we are truly sorry we never had a chance to meet him as he and Ellen were rarely in the Napa Valley.
 His transportation company is still family run.

 Benessere means “well-being” or “prosperity” in Italian which can easily apply to those living and working in the wine industry in the gorgeous Napa Valley.
-There is even a rumor that drinking Benessere Wines will bring you good luck, prosperity and fortune – the jury is still out on the validity of this rumor.
+There is even a rumor that drinking Benessere Wines will bring you good luck, prosperity and fortune – the jury is still out on the validity of this hearsay.

 “Holystone” refers to a porous sandstone rock used to scrub wooden decks of ships.
 This is an appropriate name since the vineyard is full of rocks and Bill spent several years in the Navy.